 Our nominating and governance committee is currently comprised of Mses.
 Yoder and Carosella and Mr. Comcowich, each of whom is a non-employee member of our Board of Directors, with Ms. Yoder serving as nominating and governance committee chair.
+Mr. Comcowich did not serve on this committee while he served as our Interim Chief Executive Officer.
 Each member of our nominating and governance committee meets the requirements for independence for compensation committee members under current Nasdaq Stock Market and SEC rules and regulations.
+In 2022, our nominating and governance committee held four meetings.

-In 2021, our nominating and governance committee held four meetings.
 The responsibilities of our nominating and governance committee include, among other things:

-- identifying, evaluating, and selecting, or making recommendations to our Board of Directors regarding, nominees for election to our Board of Directors and its committees; - · considering and making recommendations to our Board of Directors regarding the composition of our Board of Directors and its committees; - reviewing and assessing the adequacy of our corporate governance practices and recommending any proposed changes to our Board of Directors; - evaluating the performance of our Board of Directors and of individual directors.
+- identifying, evaluating, and selecting, or making recommendations to our Board of Directors regarding, nominees for election to our Board of Directors and its committees; - · considering and making recommendations to our Board of Directors regarding the composition of our Board of Directors and its committees; - reviewing and assessing the adequacy of our corporate governance practices and recommending any proposed changes to our Board of Directors; and - evaluating the performance of our Board of Directors and of individual directors.